xTerrene/Eos/Docs.md

 > Gold.
 Persistent toggle.
 Press C to fire while enabled.

 Instantly uses the Grab variant of Continuous Strikes while next to the target.

+### Space-time Rupture Hack

+<sup>I absorbed all the energy of the time vortex, and no one's meant to do that.</sup>

+> Persistent toggle.
+Press C to fire while enabled.

+Instantled fires Space-Time Rupture at the location of the target.
+Can be used anywhere on the map.
+Must be aimed after firing.

 ### Instant Vine Trap